PRINT

 ENVIRONMENTAL AND SOCIAL INFORMATION

-AIIB’s Environmental and Social Policy (ESP) including the Environmental and Social Exclusion List and relevant Environmental and Social Standards (ESS) apply to this Project.
+AIIB’s Environmental and Social Framework (ESF), including Environmental and Social Policy (ESP), Environmental and Social Exclusion List and relevant Environmental and Social Standards (ESS) apply to this Project.
 Given the emergency nature of this Project, a phased approach for addressing environmental and social (ES) risks and impacts has been adopted, as permitted under the ESP for Situations of Urgent Need of Assistance.
 The Project has been categorized as Category B and an Environmental and Social Management Planning Framework (ESMPF) including a generic Environmental and Social Management Plan (ESMP) will be used as the Project’s ES instrument.
 Under the phased approach, the preparation of the ESMPF may be deferred to the Project implementation phase.
 Consequently, the Bank may approve the Project prior to the preparation of the ESMPF and the field-based ES due diligence.

 The project components on rehabilitation and restoration of existing rural roads and community ponds, does not require acquisition of land.
+Rehabilitation of the existing roads will be implemented within the existing right of way of the roads.
 The construction of new ponds, which may require about 0.25 hectare each, is expected to have limited or no land acquisition impacts.
-In addition to the ESMPF, a resettlement planning framework (RPF), and Indigenous Peoples Planning Framework (IPPF) will be prepared to guide the preparation and assessment of subprojects identified if there are any involuntary resettlement impacts or impacts to Indigenous Peoples or ethnic minorities.
-The ESMPF will also include the conduct of due diligence on lands of existing roads and ponds for upgrading and restoration.
+In addition to the ESMPF, a resettlement planning framework (RPF), and Indigenous Peoples Planning Framework (IPPF) will be prepared to guide the assessment of subprojects identified if there are any involuntary resettlement impacts or impacts to Indigenous Peoples or ethnic minorities.
+The ESMPF will also include the conduct of due diligence on lands of existing roads and ponds for rehabilitation and restoration.
 The ESMPF will also provide measures to support equitable access to project benefits for women and children, the elderly and the disabled.
-A Stakeholder Engagement Plan will be prepared and an appropriate project level Grievance Redress Mechanism (GRM) will be included as an element of the ESMPF.
+If land acquisition of individuals and/or households is required, a resettlement plan will be prepared for the project road/pond following the provisions of the RPF for implementation and monitoring.
+Similarly, if any ethnic minority group is found staying in the project area and or is affected by the road rehabilitation/pond construction – an ethnic minority people plan will be developed in consultations with the ethnic minority group(s) and relevant agencies following the provisions envisaged in the IPPF for implementation and monitoring.
+A Stakeholder Engagement Plan will be prepared and an appropriate project level Grievance Redress Mechanism (GRM) will be included as an element of the ESMPF, RPF, and IPPF.
 Construction works for the rural road and community pond upgrading may require the engagement of workers, both from outside and within the communities.
-The ESMPF will include provisions for the Borrower to ensure that the project: (i) complies with applicable labor laws, (b) provides equal pay for equal work of equal value regardless of gender and ethnic groups, and on (c) prohibition of child and forced labor.
+The ESMPF will include provisions for the Borrower to ensure that the project: (i) complies with applicable labor laws, (b) provides equal pay for equal work of equal value regardless of gender and ethnic groups, and on (c) labor and working conditions.
 Training to the local residents interested to participate in the civil works or the operation and maintenance will be provided by a non-government organization financed under the Project to ensure good practices on occupational health and safety, guided by the Environment Code of Practice.
+A Gender Action Plan will be prepared for implementation to ensure that gender specific opportunities as well as gender-specific adverse risks and impacts under the Projects are identified, mitigation measures to avoid or reduce such risks and impacts, including measures to address the risks of gender-based violence are developed and implemented, and women in the project area are benefited from the project implementation.

 The ESMPF will be prepared following Loan effectiveness in parallel with development of the Project’s detailed design and updated regularly as the COVID-19 situation evolves.
-All the activities will be screened, and relevant ES assessment, consultations, and ES plans will be prepared before these are initiated.
-The ESMPF in English and summary in Khmer and the local language, as appropriate, will be disclosed by the Client on its website and in hard copies in the Project areas.
-This documentation will also be disclosed on AIIB’s website.
+All the activities will be screened, and relevant ES assessment, consultations, and ES instruments will be prepared before these are initiated.
+The ESMPF, RPF and IPPF in English and summary in Khmer and the local language, as appropriate, will be disclosed by the Client on its website and in hard copies in the Project areas.
+These documentations will also be disclosed on AIIB’s website.

 PROJECT TEAM LEADER